Treatment for PTSD

 Separation stress occurs when a caregiver is unavailable

-The quality of the emotional relationship between caregivers and children overweighs the importance of time amount spent.
-The biological mother is usually the primary caregiver, but anyone who behaves “like a mother” can fulfil this role.
-This means that the bond between child and caregiver is not defined by “blood”.
-The primary caregiver may also be a father, grandmother, or another person who provides the necessary social involvement and most of the childcare.
+The quality of the emotional relationship between carers and children overweighs the importance of time spent.
+The biological mother is usually the primary carer, but anyone who behaves “like a mother” can fulfil this role.
+This means that the bond between child and carer is not defined by by “blood.”
+The primary carer may also be a father, grandmother, or another person who provides the necessary social involvement and most of the childcare.

-Separation stress occurs when a caregiver is unavailable or unresponsive.
-John Bowlby established that the profound grief exhibited by children upon losing their primary caregiver is a natural reaction to their innate dependence on her presence.
+Separation stress occurs when a carer is unavailable or unresponsive.
+John Bowlby established that the profound grief exhibited by children upon losing their primary carer is a natural reaction to their innate dependence on her presence.
 In infants, physical separation causes fear and anger, followed by sadness and despair.

-Bowlby’s research emphasized the devastating effect of child separation contributing to the understanding of PTSD.
+Bowlby’s research emphasised the devastating effect of child separation contributing to the understanding of PTSD.

 From Shell Shock to PTSD

-At the end of the war a debate about the origin of PTSD between Freud’s followers and the military psychiatrists engaged.
-The first were downplaying the emphasis on the external stimuli causing the “shell shock” respectively “battle fatigue” defending its infantile origins.
+At the end of the war, a debate about the origin of PTSD arose between Freud’s followers and the military psychiatrists engaged.
+The first were downplaying the emphasis on the external stimuli causing the “shell shock,” respectively, “battle fatigue,” defending its infantile origins.
 This discussion continues until today.

 Today we forgot the fact that psychoanalysis helped to understand the close and complex relation of physical illnesses to states of mind.
-In the history of PTSD research, the psychoanalysis was the first, early method for the treatment of “war neurosis”.
+In the history of PTSD research, psychoanalysis was the first, early method for the treatment of “war neurosis.”.

-After the WW II the interest and the research on war trauma stagnated.
-First the Vietnam war shifted again the attention to the combat related trauma.
-The American Psychiatric Association (APA) coined the term “Post Traumatic Stress Disorder” and integrated it as a psychiatric diagnosis into the diagnostic system (DSM).
+After World War II, the interest and the research on war trauma stagnated.
+First, the Vietnam War shifted again the attention to the combat-related trauma.
+The American Psychiatric Association (APA) coined the term “Post Traumatic Stress Disorder””and integrated it as a psychiatric diagnosis into the diagnostic system (DSM).
 In fact, much of the available published research regarding PTSD is based on studies done on veterans of the war in Vietnam.

 Establishing the PTSD Diagnosis

 The 1952 edition of the DSM-I includes the diagnosis of “Gross Stress Reaction”, which was similar to the modern definition and understanding of PTSD.
-“Gross Stress Reaction” was defined as a “normal personality utilizing established patterns of reaction to deal with overwhelming fear” as a response to “conditions of great stress”.
+“Gross Stress Reaction” was defined as a “normal personality utilising established patterns of reaction to deal with overwhelming fear” as a response to “conditions of great stress.”.

 The term “Post Traumatic Stress Disorder, (PTSD)” came into use in the 1970s.
-The new awoken interest for PTSD raised as the consequence of the Vietnam war and high number of traumatized US military veterans.
-PTSD was officially recognized as a psychiatric disorder by the American Psychiatric Association in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM
+The new awoken interest in PTSD was raised as a consequence of the Vietnam War and the high number of traumatised US military veterans.
+PTSD was officially recognised as a psychiatric disorder by the American Psychiatric Association in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-Post-Traumatic Stress Disorder may occur in people, who were exposed to traumatic events.
-Today PTSD diagnosis is used not only for the veterans of wars but also for civilians who after being affected by suddenly occurring traumatic event develop intense, disturbing thoughts and feelings.
+Today, the PTSD diagnosis is used not only for the veterans of wars but also for civilians who, after being affected by a suddenly occurring traumatic event, develop intense, disturbing thoughts and feelings.

 Typically, treatment can be done in an outpatient setting.
 The treatment primarily involves trauma-focused psychotherapy, if necessary, with medication support.
-Our psychiatric clinic in Dubai offers effective trauma processing methods including Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), as well as other techniques.
+Our psychiatric clinic in Dubai offers effective trauma processing methods, including cognitive behavioural therapy (CBT), eye movement desensitisation, and eye movement desensitisation and reprocessing (EMDR), as well as other techniques.

 Treatment Goals

-The goals of treatment include helping the individual gain control over involuntary memories, reducing accompanying symptoms such as anxiety, depression, sleep disturbances, and concentration problems.
+The goals of treatment include helping the individual gain control over involuntary memories and reducing accompanying symptoms such as anxiety, depression, sleep disturbances, and concentration problems.
 We assist our patients in integrating the trauma into their life story and finding new meaning in life.

 FAQ (Frequently Asked Questions)